broadinstitute/cromwell/docs/tutorials/Containers.md

 }
 ```

-Similarly in CWL, you can specifiy a [`DockerRequirement`](https://www.commonwl.org/v1.0/CommandLineTool.html#DockerRequirement) inside the requirements section:
+Similarly in CWL, you can specify a [`DockerRequirement`](https://www.commonwl.org/v1.0/CommandLineTool.html#DockerRequirement) inside the requirements section:

 ```cwl
 cwlVersion: v1.0